 Andøya National Tourist Route is a 36-mile-long stretch of road between Andenes and Bjørnskinn in the Vesterålen Archipelago in the county of Nordland in Northern Norway.

 The region has been shaped by the rough Norwegian Sea.
 The fishing hamlets of Bleik and Nordmela reflect the interplay between people and the harshness of nature over the course of millennia (there are traces of Stone Age human settlement here).

 Also on Andøya are some of Norway's biggest marshes, where peat is cut.
 The island is also known for its cloudberries.
-From the flat expanse of bog and marshland, steep cliffs rise up more than 700 meters above the sea.
+From the flat expanse of bog and marshland, steep cliffs rise up more than 2,296 feet above the sea.
 In summer, the island is turned golden by the midnight sun.

 Together with Senja, Andøya offers a more coastal alternative to the E6 and Hurtigruten.
 The island's undisturbed location beside the open sea and the presence of the Gulf Stream make it possible to see both whales and seals.
 The bird cliffs on Bleiksøya, where sea eagles circle above the puffins, and sea fishing trips offer other possibilities.